Quiescent Big Bang formation in $2+1$ dimensions: Energy estimates

 \subsection{Total energy estimate}

-Finally, we can combine the energy estimates from this section to obtain the following total energy bounds. \begin{corollary}[Total energy bounds] For any $L\in \{0,2,4,6,8,10\}$, the total energy satisfies the following bound.
+Finally, we can combine the energy estimates from this section to obtain the following total energy bounds. \begin{corollary}[Total energy bounds] For any $L\in \{0,2,4,6,8,10\}$ and sufficiently small $\omega\gg\eta$ (e.g., $\omega=\frac{1}{100}$ and $\eta$ sufficiently small), the total energy satisfies the following bound.